szyminson/cmder-wsl-zsh/README.md

 # The agnoster-mod theme
-It's a modified original agnoster theme to make it look better in cmder and even more readable.
+It's a modified original agnoster theme to make it look better in Cmder and even more readable.
 ## Differences
 - A lighter dir path segment,
 - An additional empty line before zsh's prompt,